-A study of various educational models and methods for the assessment and service provision to infants and young children with special needs.
+This course is a study of various educational models and methods for the assessment and service provision to infants and young children with special needs.
 Field experiences required.

 Prerequisite: SPED 5030 and ECED 5031 or equivalents.

 SPED 5333 - Advanced Studies of Exceptionalities in Infants and Young Children